-Poland is an increasingly important country in world affairs and especially in the EU.
-Learning Polish will help you enter a market where American business flourishes and opportunities abound for educated young people.
-Language is an enormous advantage on the job market in the global economy.
-Your employer will see you as a bridge to new clients or customers.
-You can become acquainted with a captivating world of literature that often reflects the difficult, sometimes painful, but always fascinating history of Poland and its people.
-Expand your personal horizons by studying Polish film, music, painting, and history.
-Among our former students of Polish there is a professor of linguistics, a dentist, a financial specialist in Geneva, a mechanical engineer working for aviation industry in LA, a computer scientist working for Google, an international sales manager, and an associate in a global media agency.
+Poland is an increasingly important country in world affairs, especially in the European Union.
+Learning Polish grants entrance into a market where American businesses flourish and opportunities abound for educated young people.
+Among former UW-Madison students of Polish there are a professor of linguistics, a dentist, a financial specialist in Geneva, a mechanical engineer working for the aviation industry in LA, a computer scientist working for Google, an international sales manager, and an associate in a global media agency.
 They all confirm that studying Polish language and literature helped them boost their professional potential, especially in the area of interpersonal and intercultural communication.

 Cześć [tcheshtch]: “ Hi” and “ Reverence”

 SLAVIC 111 First Semester Polish or SLAVIC 301 Intensive Polish for Beginners